#3 - A Complete Guide to Mint Solana NFTs with Metaplex

 ...

 is the same as the mint transaction sender, which is the Solana cli wallet.
-You can double check via this command:$ solana address
+You can double check via this command:

 DaPYbGagq3dFDZ1i2PWpSP27mg1ty7J3XfQQciQPLsUn